ecg-media/stream/README.md

 - **GNU make**
 - **npm**

+This project was tested on ubuntu, macOS, fedora.
+On debian the run fails.

 ## Setup

 Just clone this repository and run `npm i` in the root folder.
 It will install all npm dependencies.

-To start the server run from roo folder `node server/index.js`.
-The server will run default on your internal ip and port 80.
+To start the server run from root folder `node server/index.js`.
+The server will run on your internal ip and port 80.
 To use another port run e.g. `PORT=3000 node server/index.js`.
+Your ip address will be determined automatically.
+IIf this does not work start with manual set ip e.g `IP=0.0.0.0 node server/index.js`.

 ## Broadcast